-The NCI-SW offers multi-week summer research programs at Arizona State University (ASU) and Northern Arizona University (NAU) for undergraduates as well as K-12 and community college STEM teachers.
+The NCI-SW offers multi-week summer research programs at Arizona State University (ASU) and Northern Arizona University (NAU) for undergraduates (REU) as well as K-12 and community college STEM teachers (RET).
 Participants selected for these programs gain new skills and valuable experiences working with nationally recognized scholars in micro- and nanotechnology research and leaders in science education.
 Program highlights from previous summers are described below.

-Application procedures for the 2022 Research Experiences for Undergraduates program are now available.
-Click here for details.
+Application procedures for the 2023 Research Experiences for Undergraduates (REU) program and Research Experiences for Teachers (RET) are now closed.

-Information for the 2022 Research Experiences for Teachers program can be found here.
+Historical information about the 2023 Research Experiences for Teachers program can be found here.

 2021 Research Experiences for Undergraduates